almique/FindMyFunds/README.md

-# KafkaMongoDBMicro
+# FindMyFunds : Querying US Funds From MongoDB Streamed via Kafka
-A Simple Java-Kafka MicroService with MongoDB as source.
+A microservice built over Apache Kafka which queries US Funds and ETFs from Yahoo Finance stored in MongoDB